How to Install Flatpak on Ubuntu 24.04, 22.04 or 20.04

 flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

-This command will add the Flathub repository to your Flatpak installation, allowing you to search and install applications from the Flathub repository easily.
+This command will add the Flathub repository to your Flatpak installation, allowing you to easily search for and install applications from the Flathub repository.

 The second method of installing Flatpak on Ubuntu uses the “Flatpak” team LaunchPAD PPA, which contains the latest stable and development versions of Flatpak.
-This method is highly recommended as Canonical, the parent company of Ubuntu, has been putting more pressure on using Snap over APT, especially against Flatpak.
+This method is highly recommended as Canonical, Ubuntu’s parent company, has been putting more pressure on using Snap over APT, especially against Flatpak.

 sudo add-apt-repository ppa:flatpak/stable -y